uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/dft/enums_and_config_params.rst

       * -   WORKSPACE
-        -   Flag notifying if oneMKL is allowed to use algorithms that may require additional memory compared to other (possibly less performant) alternatives, or if it should avoid it, if possible.
+        -   Flag notifying if oneMKL is allowed to use algorithms that may require additional memory compared to other (possibly less performant) alternatives, or if additional memory should be avoided, if possible.
         -   | :ref:`onemkl_dft_enum_config_value` (possible values are self-explanatory ``config_value::ALLOW`` or ``config_value::AVOID``)
             | [``config_value::ALLOW``]